yandex-load/volta/README.md

 ### Phone module

 We have modules for Android and iPhone.
-If you want to use your own phone (e.g. Windows Phone), you can write your own phone module.
+If you want to use some other type of device (e.g. Windows Phone), you can write your own phone module.

 #### Phone module - Android